-Any person who is on an MII approved training programme is entitled to apply for Affiliation of the MII under the Trainee Affiliation scheme and any person who successful completes an MII approved training programme is eligible to apply for MII Associate Affiliation (while waiting to complete the assessment) or Membership depending on the status of the programme.
+Any person who is on an MII approved training programme is entitled to apply for Affiliation of the MII under the Trainee Affiliation scheme and any person who successfully completes an MII approved training programme is eligible to apply for MII Associate Affiliation (while waiting to complete the assessment) or Membership depending on the status of the programme.

 If you would like to apply to have your training programme approved, please refer to the MII Training Course Approval Process

 ** exceptions are considered for recognition of equivalent training completed outside of the island of Ireland.

 Continuing Professional Development training